adlnet/xAPI-Spec/xAPI.md

 ###### Multiple Document GET
 Example endpoint: http://example.com/xAPI/activities/profile

-Loads ids of all profile entries for an Activity.
+Fetches Profile Ids of all profile entries for an Activity.
 If "since" parameter is specified, this is limited to entries that have been stored or updated since the specified timestamp (exclusive).

-Returns: ```200 OK```, List of ids
+Returns: ```200 OK```, Array of 'profileId' values.
 <table>
 	<tr><th>Parameter</th><th>Type</th><th>Description</th><th>Required</th><tr>
 	<tr>